Is the UK’s weather becoming more extreme?

 - 2022 included the UK’s eighth wettest February on record.
 Still, January, March, April, July and August were all notably dry, particularly across England and Wales, and the UK had its driest summer since 1995.

-- Five of the ten wettest years for the UK in a series from 1836 have occurred in the 21st century.
+- Five of the ten wettest years for the UK in a series dating back to 1836 have occurred in the 21st century.

-- Since 2009, the UK has had its wettest February, April, June, November and December on record in monthly series from 1836 – 5 of 12 months – as well as its two wettest winters.
+- Since 2009, the UK has experienced its wettest February, April, June, November, and December on record in monthly series from 1836, accounting for 5 of 12 months, as well as its two wettest winters.

 - There has been a slight increase in heavy rainfall across the UK in recent decades.